theInviolable/MetroUIComponents/README.md

 # Metro UI Components
 Free modern UI components for .NET framework.

-> This is a bundle of free .NET code in C# of some better looking UI controls.
+This is a bundle of .NET code written in C# of some good looking UI controls.
 Everybody is free to contribute in any way.
+Credits will be given.